-Dr Titus Nemeth is an independent type designer and typographer with expertise in Arabic script culture.
+Dr Titus Nemeth is a type designer and typographer with expertise in Arabic script culture.
 His internationally recognised practice spans commercial and cultural work, and his interests and activities extend to academic research and teaching in higher education.
 His original type designs have won multiple renowned awards and are widely used for complex cross-cultural visual communications.
 Titus holds a PhD in Typography & Graphic Communication from the University of Reading, UK, an MA in Typeface Design from the same institution, and a diploma in Graphic Design from Die Graphische in Vienna, Austria.
 He has taught type design and typography at schools in Austria, France, Morocco, Qatar and the UK.
 Since 2015 Titus is a member to the invited TDC non-Latin advisory board.
 Since 2018 he serves as the ATypI country delegate for Austria.
 He is a member of the ATypI, the TDC New York, the typographische gesellschaft austria and Design Austria.

 About my work